SamuelEarl/quigleydb/SOFTWARE_DEVELOPMENT_PLAN/GRAPH_DATABASE_SYSTEM_ARCHITECTURE.md

 ## Layer 5: Query Language Layer

 ChatGPT did not provide any information about this layer.
 However, I don't think there is much to say about this layer.
-Whatever query language you use or design, that will be passed to the parser in layer 4 where it will be converted into an abstract syntax tree (AST).
+Whatever query language you design or use, that will be passed to the parser in layer 4 where it will be converted into an abstract syntax tree (AST).

 ## Layer 4: Query Engine / Execution Layer